Coaching for Couples and Partners

 Something isn’t working or something is missing

-“We came to J.D. because we were struggling with a really big life decision and were stuck.
-J.D. has such a joyful, creative, curious quality, and we immediately felt like he was an ally and advocate for both us.
+“We came to J.D. because we were grappling with a really big life decision and were stuck in patterns from the past that we realized we could not navigate just the two of us.
+J.D.’s joyful, creative, curious quality had us immediately feel like we had an ally and advocate for both of us.
 At the same time, he directed us with efficiency towards what we wanted, so that after just a few sessions, we could envision new possibilities and come up with small action steps that we were able to take right away.
 His presence anchored us to slow down, take the space we needed to get underneath the stuckness, and allow meaningful insights to come through.
 He offered new perspectives and somatic practices that got us to a place we simply couldn’t have on our own.
 If your partnership is at an impasse, we highly recommend working with J.D.”

 FAQ’s